-Cutting firewood in the forest with a chainsaw has become a favorite families outing for Americans.
-You can be confident of using one of these powerful machines with no accidents if you follow reasonable rules of safety.
+Cutting firewood in the forest with a chainsaw has become a favorite family outing for Americans.
+You can use one of these powerful machines with no accidents if you follow reasonable rules of safety.
 The five steps below will help you and your family enjoy your firewood cutting outings more by reducing the possibility of potential chainsaw accidents.

 Step 1 - Prepare by Wearing the Right Clothes

-Not only should you be concerned about wearing clothing such as gloves, boots, hats, and glasses, but other less obvious protective measures that people often overlook.
-For example, loose clothing can get caught in the chainsaw or its bar, but the roar of the chainsaw engine can cause hearing damage to those who fail to wear ear plugs.
+Remember to wear clothing such as gloves, boots, hats, and glasses, but other less obvious protective measures that people often overlook.
+For example, loose clothing can get caught in the chainsaw or its bar, but the roar of the chainsaw engine can cause hearing damage to those who fail to wear earplugs.

-Step 2 – Taking Care with Potential Flammable Material
+Step 2 - Take Care with Potential Flammable Material

 With any combustion engine, such as those used on chainsaws, you always need to be concerned with the possibility of sparks that can fly out of the exhaust.
 These sparks are not only a potential fire hazard but they can also set fire to nearby flammable materials such as a gasoline can left nearby after using it to pour fuel into the chainsaw.

-Step 3 – Using Care in Starting Your Chainsaw
+Step 3 - Use Care in Starting Your Chainsaw

-Step 5 – Removing Limbs from the Tree Trunk
+Step 5 - Remove Limbs from the Tree Trunk

 Cut the tree's trunk and all limbs larger than 2" in diameter into firewood.
 If you need more wood, you can begin looking for your next dead tree.